fernando-valente/FVGravityView/README.md

 -Say you want to invert the gravity.
 Just set the isInverse to YES.

 Remember that FVGravityView is basically a UIView, so you may add subviews to it.
-It also has every drawing capabilities that an ordinary UIView has.
+It also has the very same drawing capabilities that UIView has.
 You can also change its superclass to another class that inherits from UIView(e.g. UITextField, UIButton, UISwitch).